-Ask students for types of motivational tools.
+(Ask students for types of motivational tools.
 List on flip chart.
 Encourage students to write responses in the Student's Guide.
 Allow 30 min. for this activity.

 Responses may include the following:

 - Goal setting

 - Empowerment

 - Recognition

 - Rewards

-- Coaching and mentoring (covered in leadership module)
+- Coaching and mentoring (covered in leadership module))

+A. Goal setting

+Goal setting is one of the most researched areas of motivation, the basic conclusion is that goals motivate people.
+A goal is something that a person tries to attain, achieve, or accomplish.
+Once a goal is set, behavior is based on the attainment of that goal.
+Specific goal-setting techniques will be presented later.

 Why do goals work?
+(Show OT 7.6.)

-Show OT 7.6.
-Goals give an employee direction.
-Goals influence the intensity with which an individual works toward attainment of a goal.
-Goals influence the persistence with which an individual works toward attainment of a goal.
-Goals typically require individuals to develop a strategy for goal attainment.
-For goals to be effective motivators, they must have the following characteristics: Show OT 7.7.
-1. Goal difficulty Employees become more committed to difficult goals.
+- Goals give an employee direction. - Goals influence the intensity with which an individual works toward attainment of a goal. - Goals influence the persistence with which an individual works toward attainment of a goal. - Goals typically require individuals to develop a strategy for goal attainment.

+For goals to be effective motivators, they must have the following characteristics:

+1. Goal difficulty (Show OT 7.7.)

+Employees become more committed to difficult goals.
 If a goal is too easy, employees will not seriously commit to goal attainment because there is no challenge.

 However, if the goal is too difficult, employees will not make a commitment because they don't believe they can accomplish the goal.

-2. Goal specificity The more specific a goal, the easier it is to achieve.
+2. Goal specificity

+The more specific a goal, the easier it is to achieve.
 Specific goals provide more detailed direction toward attaining that goal.

-3. Employee participation in goal setting An individual must internalize a given goal before it becomes a motivation.
+3. Employee participation in goal setting

+An individual must internalize a given goal before it becomes a motivation.
 The best way to do this is for the individual to participate in setting the goal.
 When employees are involved in goal setting, they have a much better understanding of the goal, as well as how to achieve it.